 I have news for you Johnny “Corporate Until Laid-off and LEft Dangling”.
 You didn’t just get punked, you got CULLED.

 No company is safe anymore.
 “Toto, we are not in Kansas anymore.”

 I don’t think anyone can predict if any one company is going to be around in 10 years let alone 20.
 Regardless of the size of the company, I am looking for any potential employer only 2-3 years out.
 At the end of 2-3 years, I will re-evaluate the company and if the company is growing and offering opportunity I will re-up.

 You shouldn’t think of ANY company in terms of 10-20 years of stability.
 We have seen employees invest 10-20 years in a company and then be kicked to the curb with a very narrow set of skills.
 Skill sets so narrow and niche they are not transferable.
 This is part of the reason for long job searches.

 Professional athletes do not quit practicing at 5:00 and take it easy on the weekends.
 The great ones practice from dawn to dusk.
-They are constantly working at their craft so they can take their game to the next level.
+They are constantly working on their craft so they can take their game to the next level.
 If they want to stay competitive, they need to practice, study and learn.
 Some will say they are paid well and should practice.
-Malcom Gladwell doesn’t reference 10,000 hour rule for nothing.
+Malcom Gladwell doesn’t reference th 10,000-hour rule for nothing.